All posts

 Turnover cost by industry

 Some industries bleed money to turnover.
 Others manage to keep it (relatively) contained.
+These figures track closely with labor cost percentages by industry, where higher labor intensity means turnover hits even harder.

 IndustryAvg.
 Cost per Employee LostAnnual Turnover RateKey Factor